-Schizophrenia is a complex disorder and has been associated with many causative factors.
+Schizophrenia is a complex disorder and has been associated with many risk factors.
 With a heritability estimate around 80%, schizophrenia has a strong genetic component and this is reflected in the large number of genes that have been associated with the disorder.
-At present, the library does not include information on specific genes, but does provide general genetic information, information on family heritability, and the environmental risk factors that have been associated with the disorder.
+The library provides general genetic information, information on family heritability, and on environmental risk factors that have been associated with the disorder.
 We also include information on the antecedents of schizophrenia, which are potentially very early signs of the disorder and may help identify those at risk of developing the disorder.
 Click on the tabs below to access the information, or browse the drop-down menu on the left.
 Image: ©iQoncept - Fotolia - stock.adobe.com

 Illness course and outcomes

-The course and outcomes of disorders vary widely between individuals.
-This topic considers chronic schizophrenia, early and late-onset schizophrenia, and first-episode psychosis.
-Outcomes affecting day to day life include quality of life, relationships, culture, employment, homelessness, violence and self-harm, and recovery and relapse.
+The course and outcomes of schizophrenia vary widely between individuals.
+This category considers a range of outcomes in chronic, early and late-onset schizophrenia, and first-episode psychosis.
+Outcomes affecting day to day life include quality of life, relationships, culture, employment, homelessness, violence and self-harm, substance use, and recovery and relapse.
 Click on the tabs below to access all the information, or browse via the drop-down menu on the left.
 Image: ©Pavel Timofeev - stock.adobe.com

 Insights for families

-People with schizophrenia usually have physical alterations to their central nervous system.
+People with schizophrenia can have physical alterations in their central nervous system.
 In this category these alterations have been organised into functional and structural changes.
 Click on the tabs below to access this information, or browse via the drop-down menu on the left.
 Image: ©stock.adobe.com

-A population perspective provides epidemiological estimations of the prevalence and incidence of schizophrenia in different populations and regions worldwide.
-This topic considers the history and burden of schizophrenia, and the implications of mental health laws and policies on the treatment and management of the disorder.
+A population perspective provides epidemiological estimations of the incidence and prevalence of schizophrenia in different populations and regions worldwide.
+This category also considers the burden of schizophrenia and the implications for mental health laws and policies on the treatment and management of the disorder.
 Click on the tabs below to access the information, or browse via the drop-down menu on the left.
 Image: ©tai111 – Fotolia – stock.adobe.com